tardate/LittleArduinoProjects/Electronics101/TriacDimmer/README.md

 ### Behaviour

 With the dimmer "half on", the characteristic Triac cut out on both sides of the cycle is pretty clear to see.
 I was expecting a cleaning signal than this.
 Is this normal?
-Not sure, perhas I should solder up the circuit and try again on something more stable than a breadboard.
+Not sure, perhaps I should solder up the circuit and try again on something more stable than a breadboard.

 ![scope_half_on](./assets/scope_half_on.gif?raw=true)